Having to add/change a Favicon, or Site icon, is an important branding element every WordPress website user should consider.

 If you’ve noticed, browsers like Chrome save favicons of sites you regularly visit on your homepage.
-It saves you the trouble of having to always typing out a site’s URL.
+It saves you the trouble of having to always type out a site’s URL.

 As such, having one on your site makes it easy for your users to come visiting.